Guide to studying Forensic Science

 The subject area covers a large number of sub-disciplines such as forensic chemistry, forensic accounting and forensic linguistics.
 There's a lot of variation in course content, as it involves examining many different types of evidence such as physical evidence, numerical evidence and audible evidence.

 A Forensic Science degree teaches you a series of skills specific to the subject, such as how to collect a number of different types of evidence and how to preserve and analyse them.

 Given the subject's focus on the law, you're also likely to gain experience in giving evidence in court.
-This could prove very useful if you choose to pursue an alternative career in law enforcement.
+This could prove very useful if you choose to pursue a career in law enforcement.

 Aside from the obvious career path of becoming a forensic scientist, the scientific and law-oriented nature of the degree means graduates can enter a number of different careers upon leaving university.

 Examples of these include in research, medical sales, the police force, biological testing and teaching.

 In the infographic below, the first table shows what graduates of Forensic Science have gone on to do in the months after their graduation.